Sierra Leone Must Learn From Tanker Blast, Says President - UrduPoint

 "I lost two family members and my entire business in the explosion," hawker Mohamed Kamara told AFP.

 "We need help to restart our lives all over again."
-The National Disaster Management Agency said 98 people had been killed and 92 more taken to hospital after the explosion in an industrial area of Freetown.
+The National Disaster Management Agency on Sunday said the death toll had risen to 101 with 91 more in hospital after the explosion in an industrial area of Freetown.

-Bio said on Sunday the authorities were working on plans to give a "dignified burial" to those killed in the accident.
+Bio said on Sunday the authorities were working on plans to give a "dignified burial" to the dead.

 Health Minister Austin Demby warned that "at the moment we don't have enough medical supplies" to treat all the victims.